East Glisan Pizza Lounge

 - Website: Oven and Shaker

 Maybe she’s born with it.
 Maybe it’s the 70 year old sourdough starter used for the house-made dough.
-Whatever it is that this six-time James Beard nominated chef has, pizza lovers need it.
+Whatever it’s that this six-time James Beard nominated chef has, pizza lovers need it.

 Cathy Whims wood-fired Neapolitan pizzas are among the finest in all of Portland, and that’s saying something.